Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 - Closure

 **The backpack or closure of live data is attached incrementCounter then to myNewFunction through a hidden property known as `[[scope]]` which persists when the inner function is returned out**

+### Individual backpacks

+if we run `outer` again and store the returned `incrementCounter` function defintion in `anotherFunction` this new incrementCounter function was created in a new execution context and therefore has a brand new independant backpack.